 When I signed my first book contract I was swept away by the excitement of becoming a traditionally published author and I imagined a world of fame and fortune, book signings and elite invitations.
 I had worked on that first book for 13 tumultuous years and publication was my Holy Grail, the reward at the end of the journey.
 It was thrilling beyond belief!
 Who knew that marketing it was going to be so demanding?

 Whether you are traditionally-published or self-published, the task of moving copies of your book into the hands of the book-buying public is a big one.
 It requires an investment of time and money.
 It requires ingenuity and dedication.
 And it’s entirely your responsibility.
 Your publishing company might support you through their web presence, catalogues and social media accounts.
 But you can’t wiggle away from the fact that you are ultimately the one in charge of your own book marketing.
-So, here’s a laundry list of ideas to help you with that challenging task:

 1. Get yourself an Author Web Page.
 With my first book I made the mistake of keying a new website around the book itself.
 It was beautifully themed to match that book perfectly.
 This was great until my second book came along.
 It was completely unrelated to the first one and, as a marketing tool, it was pretty much useless.

 2. Set up social media profiles and use them to broadcast news of your book, funnel buyers to Amazon, and build and communicate with a network of people who might find your book valuable.